-- any illness causing severe weakness
+- any condition causing severe weakness

 - anaemia or vitamin B deficiency

 Try to space your doses evenly throughout the day.
-If you're taking nitrofurantoin twice a day, leave 12 hours between each dose – for example, at 8am and 8pm.
+If you're taking nitrofurantoin twice a day, leave 12 hours between each dose – for example, take it at 8am and 8pm.

-How long will I take it for?
+How long to take it for

-If you're taking nitrofurantoin to treat a urinary tract infection, then you usually need to take it for 3 to 7 days.
+- treat a urinary tract infection, you usually need to take it for 3 to 7 days

-If you're taking nitrofurantoin to stop urinary tract infections coming back, you may need to take it for several months.
+- stop urinary tract infections coming back, you may need to take it for several months

-If you're taking nitrofurantoin to prevent an infection before having surgery, you'll usually need take it on the day of the operation and for the next 3 days.
+- prevent an infection when having surgery, you'll usually need to take it on the day of the operation and for the next 3 days